Skip to Content

 Popular Variations & Additions

 • I added a bit of warm cinnamon to this classic.
-A little bit of nutmeg, say 1/4 teaspoon would be delicious too.
+1/4 teaspoon of nutmeg or cardamom would be a nice touch.

 Close-up view of a single slice of pie in focus with a scoop of ice cream on top.